triangle-man/AoC2019/notes-to-self.md

 The pattern I'm looking for may be what Haskell calls `scanl`.

 `in-slice` is a thing.
-It peels of n elements of a list at a time.
+It peels off n elements of a list at a time.